MaNGA AGN dwarf galaxies (MAD). III. The role of mergers and environment in active galactic nucleus activity in dwarf galaxies: Data and classification

-In this step we visually classify the parent sample of 3280 dwarf galaxies according to the criteria shown above, using the best image available in terms of depth and resolution.
-This includes images from the DESI Legacy Imaging Surveys \citep{Dey2019}, the Hyper Suprime-Cam Subaru Strategic Program DR2 \citep[HSC;][]{Aihara2019}, the Hyper Suprime-Cam Legacy Archive \citep[HSCLA;][]{Tanaka2021}, SDSS \citep{York2000} and the \textit{Hubble Space Telescope} (HST), as available in the \textit{ALADIN interactive sky atlas} \citep{Bonnarel2000}.
-With some exceptions, galaxies in stage 1 were not classified as such with the visual inspection, but rather by the pair selection procedure (see Sect.~\ref{pair_selection} below).
+With some exceptions, galaxies in stage 1 were not classified as such with the visual inspection, but rather by the pair selection procedure (see Sect.~\ref{sec:pair_selection} below).
 Stages 2 through 5 were classified via visual inspection.
 An issue to consider with this method is that the distinction between stages 1-2 and 4-5 may be held to certain ambiguity, mainly due to two reasons: the degree of disturbance and strength of the tidal features used to divide these stages depend on the criteria of the inspector, which can produce a less objective classification, and the deepest imaging survey available is not the same for all galaxies, meaning that some tidal features may be present but not detected for galaxies observed in less sensitive imaging surveys, as illustrated in Fig.~\ref{fig:SDSSvDESIvHSC}.
-To account for both issues we made a finer classification procedure which is detailed in Sect.~\ref{sec:Fine_stages}
+To account for both issues we made a finer classification procedure which is detailed in Appendix~\ref{sec:Fine_stages}.